Skip to main content

 There are many attack methods used by attackers to bypass MFA methods.
 MFA must be deployed as one component of an overall zero trust security strategy that can minimize an attack’s blast radius even if the attacker successfully logs in.
 Two of the most common ways for attackers to evade MFA include:

 • MFA Bombing/MFA Fatigue Attacks: Attempting to log in with legitimate credentials repeatedly, so that the legitimate owner of the credentials is spammed with MFA verification requests and eventually gets worn down and clicks “ok” just to stop the onslaught of notifications.
+Learn more about MFA fatigue attacks.

 • SIM Swapping: Attackers may socially engineer, (persuade or coerce) counter staff at a telecom provider’s storefront (think a Verizon store) to port an attack target’s phone number to a new phone in the possession of the attacker.
 Then the attacker controls the alternate authentication factor.
 This is likely what happened at the beginning of the attack on the MGM casino group that eventually cost them half a billion dollars.